MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/format-output-azure-cli.md

 ---------|-------------------------------
 `json`   | JSON string.
 This setting is the default.
 `jsonc`  | Colorized JSON.
+`yaml`   | YAML, a machine-readable alternative to JSON.
 `table`  | ASCII table with keys as column headings.
 `tsv`    | Tab-separated values, with no keys